AztecProtocol/aztec-packages/docs/docs/aztec/concepts/accounts/keys.md

 ## Nullifier keys

 Whenever a note is consumed, a nullifier deterministically derived from it is emitted.
-This mechanisms prevents double-spends, since nullifiers are checked by the protocol to be unique.
+This mechanism prevents double-spends, since nullifiers are checked by the protocol to be unique.
 Now, in order to preserve privacy, a third party should not be able to link a note hash to its nullifier - this link is enforced by the note implementation.
 Therefore, calculating the nullifier for a note requires a secret from its owner.